 club expectations - WHAT YOU DO & WHAT YOU GET!

 - Each club is expected to carry out the mission of the foundation.
 This is done through meetings, social media, events and activities, community project s and service and foundation events.
-The clubs will structure their meetings etc. around the "Four Core Kindness Elements".
+The clubs will structure their meetings etc. around the "Four Elements of Kindness".
 The four elements coincide with the four quarters of the year, beginning with the school year calendar in August.

 - Element One: KINDNESS TO SCHOOL - this takes place in the first quarter (September, October, November).

 - Element Two: KINDNESS TO COMMUNITY - this takes place in the second quarter (December, January, Feburary).

 - Element Three: KINDNESS TO FAMILY - this takes place in the third quarter (March, April, May).

 - Element Four: KINDNESS TO SELF - this takes place in the foruth quarter (June, July, August).